metabolize/werkit/werkit/compute/graph/README.md

 3. Provide a way to serialize only the properties which have been computed
 4. Error propagation
 5. Serializing results vs errors
+6. Proper handling of getattr bindings when computation raises an AttributeError